Esri/arcgis-experience-builder-sdk-resources/widgets/output-data-source-without-original-data-sources/README.md

 }, outputDsJsons)
 ```

 In `widget.tsx`, the output data source ID is available in `props.outputDataSources`.
 Once the output data source ID is determined, a data source instance is created using `DataSourceManager.getInstance().createDataSource(props.outputDataSources[0])`.
-After creating the data source instance, the GitHub issues are searched using `getAllRepoIssues`, and the returned data is then set to the data source instance.
+After creating the data source instance, we will search the GitHub issues using `getAllRepoIssues`, and then set the returned data to the data source instance.

 Please note this widget only generates an output data source.
 If you want to use the output data source, please add another widget (such as the List widget) and select the output data source for it.